 And so it is for us that when we break bread together at the table, we come to a deeper awareness that Christ is already here, and that he was teaching us through the words of the scriptures, which we heard prior to eating the bread.
 The table takes us to a new level of knowing, the kind of knowing that is intuitive, not explanatory.
 That’s why we never try to explain what happens with the bread and the wine, except to say that Christ is really present in a way that we do not understand but know to be very real.
 And that we cannot cling to him, because he vanishes here, just like he vanished from the Emmaus couple, and also from Mary Magdalene, who was instructed not to cling.

-To announce the Gospel is to make it even more palpable and real.
-So as Mary and Cleopas rush from Emmaus back to Jerusalem to share their testimony that Christ is risen and has appeared to them, Christ appears again.
+So as Mary and Cleopas rush from Emmaus back to Jerusalem to share their testimony, Christ appears again.
 As if out of thin air, he is there.
 They are scared, but he is announcing peace.
 He is reassuring them that he’s not a ghost.
 He has a real resurrected body.
 He is not a figment of their imaginations.
 As he invited doubting Thomas to touch and know in the Gospel of John, so here, the apostles and other disciples, including women, were invited to touch and see.
 And while they are still disbelieving, he sits down to eat again – another sign of reality of his risen body.
-He wants to eat.
 This is his second meal – one in Emmaus and another in Jerusalem.
-He wants to eat, and be in communion with them over food.
-Does he need food, or do they need his presence over food with them.
+Does he need food, or do they need his presence communing over food?
 Often times, when we eat, we are trying to satisfy other needs for comfort and reassurance.

-This story also teaches us the value of watching for and listening for Jesus as we journey together. (slide) Christ is with us in the journey, whether we are in a happy stretch of life, or whether the path is difficult, whether we are walking alone, having lost a best companion in life, or whether we are walking alongside a wonderful companion, Christ is there, making meaning out of all relationships, making them real, making them authentic, filling them with hope and promise.
+Christ is with us in the journey, whether we are in a happy stretch of life, or whether the path is difficult, whether we are walking alone or together with others….
+Christ is there, making meaning out of all relationships, making them authentic, filling them with hope and promise.